EligiaOfficial/docker-aur-cache/README.md

 ### Force the build immediately
 If you want the container to start building right now, you can run these commands to accomplish that:

-1. `docker compose exec --user builder builder bash`
+1. `docker compose exec --user builder build-manager bash`
 2. `./build-packages.sh`

 It should now start building your packages, wait for this process to finish and then you can install the packages you configured.